vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 But the makers of Indian calendars have not ; followed any scheme for intercalation based on mean motions.
 They evolved a plan for distinguishing an intercalary month from a normal month based on the true motions of the sun and the moon.
 This plan is. also followed in giving the name to a lunar month, as explained below :

-Siddhantic rules for the Lunar Calendar There are two kinds of lunar months used in India, the new-moon ending and the full-moon ending.
+Siddhāntic rules for the Lunar Calendar There are two kinds of lunar months used in India, the new-moon ending and the full-moon ending.
 In calendarical calculations only the new-moon ending months are used.

 (i) The new-moon ending lunar month covers the period from one new-moon to the next.
 This is known as amanta or mukhya candra māsa.
 It gets the same name as the solar month in which the moment of initial new-moon of the month falls.
 For this purpose the solar month is to be reckoned from the exact moment of one saṁkrānti of the sun to the moment of the next sankranti.
 When a solar month completely covers a lunar month, i.e., when there are two moments of "new-moon (amānta), one at the beginning and the other